Agridence/public-docs/docs/SCP FAQ/FAQ.md

 **9. Are all the questions and the uploading of files compulsory?
 Can I proceed without answering questions and uploading the file?**

 All questions are not compulsory, so users can proceed with missing fields/without upload files.
 However, we recommend users to not leave blanks if possible.
-If there is no answer or not applicable, user can input NA into the field.
+If user has no response to input, user can input NA into the field.

 **10. Can multiple users work on/edit the same form?**